beccapana/vscode-timelapse/README.md

 ## Usage

+### Available Commands

+The following commands are available in the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`):

+- `Timelapse: Start Recording` - Start a new timelapse recording
+- `Timelapse: Stop Recording` - Stop the current recording and create video
+- `Timelapse: Pause/Resume Recording` - Temporarily pause or resume the current recording
+- `Timelapse: Open Settings` - Open VS Code settings for the extension

 ### Starting a Recording

 1. Click the camera icon in the status bar or use the command palette: